dvamsidhar2002/Project-VIVA-Personal-Desktop-and-Voice-Assistant/README.md

 The current code is very rigid and has fixed to perform particular task.
 Looking forward to improve the effectiveness of the assistant and automate it.

+## What are the requirements of workspace to run the program

+> Installing libraries

 ## Future work to be done :
 * Automating USHVATHAMA as much as possible, training a model and integrating it with the code so that the rigidness in the commands can be eliminated and the assistant can respond to the commands accordingly even if phrased differently.
 * Making the code understandable to any individual, make it robust in nature.